Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Secrets/samples/Sample4_GetSecretIfExists.md

-# Get a secret without throwing if it is not defined
+# Get a secret without throwing if it is not found

 This sample demonstrates how to get a secret without throwing an exception if it is not defined.
 This may be useful in some application configuration managers that attempt to fetch key/value pairs from a collection of providers and when exceptions may break startup or are otherwise costly.